-Somewhere along the way, the hype around chatbots turned into a stable trend and the trend into a solid, well-received marketing strategy.
+Somewhere along the way, the hype around conversational bots turned into a stable trend and the trend into a solid, well-received marketing strategy.
 You have likely come across chatbot statistics that swept you off your feet be it positively or negatively.

 Some stats seem to show incredible engagement and conversion rates, others highlight utter consumer frustration with rigid undeveloped bots.